 Last week I wrote about the benefits of introducing children to great works of art and gave some suggestions to help you do just that.
-You can find that post here.
 This week the fun continues Here are some creative activities to help you engage with great works of art.
 Have fun!

 1. Add Some Movement

 Role-play is an easy way to step into a painting and add some movement.
 Invite your children to mimic the movement of the people they see in the painting.
 We see a wonderful example of that in Kirsty’s picture above.

 Other paintings have a flow and movement painted into them.
 Take Starry Night by Van Gogh